About Jennifer Kerstetter

-To give a little history, back in junior high school my grades weren’t making the mark.
-My mom was the first person to notice that something wasn’t aligned with my school work and attention span.
-My mom reached out to the school nurse who was also a close friend.
-She referred us to a resource that did a deep compilation with a behavioral inventory that led to my diagnoses of ADHD.
+To give a little history, back in junior high school, my Mom was the first person to notice that something wasn’t aligned with my school work and attention span.
+After speaking with the school nurse who was also a close friend we were referred to a facility that did a deep compilation with a behavioral inventory that led to my diagnosis of ADHD.
 This helped me embrace and understand how I could live my life with my new and very real diagnosis.
-This program put me in touch with a counselor and medication to help me manage my condition.
+I was put in touch with a counselor and started stimulant medication to help me manage my ADHD traits.

-I so clearly remember the counselor, Barbara, who I now perceive more as a coach.
-There was one specific moment where Barbara cleared off her desk and asked me to organize her desk, during a moment in which I was lamenting how I was unable to do things successfully and feeling terrible about myself.
+I so clearly remember the counselor, who I now perceive more as a coach.
+There was one specific moment where my counselor cleared off her desk and asked me to organize it, during a moment in which I was lamenting how I was unable to do things successfully and feeling terrible about myself.
 I was able to organize the desk and put it back together.
 I was able to organize and get the job done using my own brainpower.
 Together, we created patterns for success that made sense to my brain and supported my authenticity vs. creating a robot.
-We created blueprints for an internal support system that allowed me to form positive ADHD habits that were easy to implement and they served as my tools in my ADHD toolkit for five years.
+We created blueprints for an internal support system that allowed me to form positive ADHD habits that were easy to implement and they served as my tools in my ADHD toolkit for the next five years.

-So, the search continued . . .
-I made my way through college now twice without medication and using the strategies I have learned in middle school were continuing to work.
 As life’s navigations continued, I started substitute teaching and fell in love with learning and helping kids in general.
-I soon attended a third university in which I became Elementary and Special Education certified.
+I soon attended a third University in which I became Elementary and Special Education certified.
 I was hired immediately after I graduated.
-I now felt I was onto something and going in the right direction.
-Not exactly what I was looking for, but it was a stepping stone in the right directions.
+I now felt I was onto something that aligned with my Inner Purpose for it was certainly a stepping stone in the right direction.

-During this period, I got married and found myself shortly thereafter navigating divorce.
-Later, I would find myself dealing with my mother’s stage 4 lung cancer, getting remarried, the birth of two daughters, and my mother’s passing.
-It was apparent the strategies that were in place as a middle schooler, college student, and young adult for ADHD were no longer standing up to the new challenges facing me.
+During this period, I got married and found myself, shortly thereafter, navigating through divorce.
+Later, I would find myself dealing with my mother’s stage 4 lung cancer, getting remarried, the birth of two daughters, and my mother’s passing away.
+It was apparent the strategies that were in my toolbox from high school and the University years were no longer effective.
+I now had new challenges facing me.

 We started our work and things started to hit for me.
-I no longer wanted to teach.
+I no longer wanted to teach in public education.
 I was totally zapped from the work.
-I knew there was so many elements of this current career path that were out of my control and this was very much out of alignment with the best working environment for my condition and personality.
+I knew there were so many elements of this current career path that was out of my control and this was very much out of alignment with the best working environment to fuel my Inner Purpose and Desires.
 My core values were out of alignment with the education system and I knew my skill set would be more impactful with me showing up as a coach for Entrepreneurial Women with ADHD.

 I made the decision to become an ADHD coach for people of all ages, including children, however, I wanted to target women, particularly women with the Entrepreneurial Mindset.
-I now owned my passion, celebrated my successes and started coaching women entrepreneurs with ADHD or ADHD tendencies on how they can do the same: I watched them shed their guilt and shame, increase their confidence, and learn to prioritize their best life too!
-I have since made a commitment to dedicate the rest of my professional life to helping other women gain clarity, support and actionable tools to take back the power in their own lives, so they can pass these same success strategies onto their children.
+I now owned my passion, celebrated my successes, and started coaching women with ADHD traits on how they can do the same: I watched them shed their guilt and shame, increase their curiosity, and learn to prioritize their best life too!
+I have since made a commitment to dedicate the rest of my professional life to helping other women gain clarity, support, and actionable tools to take back the power in their own lives, so they can pass these same success strategies onto their children and those around.